joyeusenoelle/GuideToMastodon/README.md

 * **Self-replies** are posts that are a direct reply to *one of your own* stand-alone posts or another self-reply.
 Again, they can include references to another person.
 You can continue to reply to your own posts as long as you like, and *as long as someone else's post isn't above what you're currently writing in the chain*, they'll continue being self-replies. **For example:** You click on the reply button on one of your own stand-alone posts to reply to yourself, then click on the reply button on *that* post to reply to yourself again.
 * **Replies** are posts that are replies to someone else *or replies to a reply to someone else*. **For example:** You click on the reply button on someone else's post to reply to them, **or** you click on the reply button on one of your own posts that's a reply to someone else's post.

 I've included a diagram [here](replies.png) (it's a link because it's big).
 Notice how as soon as someone else's post enters the chain, your replies stop being self-replies.
-This is important, because self-replies and replies work differently in your followers' timelines.
+This is important because self-replies and replies work differently in your followers' timelines.

 ## How do privacy settings work?

-Under each post you'll see three icons: a camera, a globe or a padlock, and the letters "CW".
+Under each post, you'll see three icons: a camera, a globe or a padlock, and the letters "CW".
 Click on the globe or padlock to choose the privacy settings for your post. *You can set the default privacy level for your posts under **Preferences > Other > Posting Privacy**.*

 * **Public** means that everyone can see your post.
 It will appear on your list of posts and in your followers' Home timelines.
 Your *stand-alone posts* and *self-replies* that are public will appear in your list of toots, in your followers' Home timelines, in the public local and federated timelines, and in the Mentions of anyone you mention by username.
 Your *replies* that are public will appear in your list of *toots and replies* (*not* the primary list of toots; it's a separate list!), in the Home timelines of any of your followers who *also* follow the person you're replying to, and in the Mentions of anyone you mention by username.
 * **Unlisted** means that everyone can see your post, but it won't appear on the public timelines - either Local or Federated.
 Other than that, Unlisted posts behave exactly like Public posts.